NexusWasLost/chat-rooms/readme.md

 # Chat Rooms

-A Simple Chat Application built using WebSockets and NodeJS
+A Simple Chat Application built using WebSockets and Node.js

 ## Deployement